 - 5.1.1 Dust monitoring was conducted as scheduled in the reporting month.
-Monitoring of air quality was conducted on 5 occasions in December 2006 to January 2007.
-All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 29th December 2006, 4th, 10th, 16th, 22nd January 2007.
+Monitoring of air quality was conducted on 6 occasions in February to March 2007.
+All monitoring data are provided in Annex E. Monitoring of 24-hour TSP was conducted at GCA B1 on 26th February, 2nd, 3rd, 9th, 15th and 21st March 2007.
 The QA/QC results for laboratory testing in the reporting month were acceptable.
-The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-hour TSP was recorded at GCA B1 in the reporting month.
+The QA/QC results are summarised in Annex F. - 5.1.2 No exceedance of 24-hour TSP was recorded at GCA B1 during the reporting month.
+Additional TSP sample was taken on 2nd March 2007 due to the exceedance occurred in 14th February 2007.